xperimental/nextcloud-exporter/README.md

 Usage of nextcloud-exporter:
   -a, --addr string          Address to listen on for connections. (default ":9205") -c, --config-file string   Path to YAML configuration file.
+      --login                Use interactive login to create app password.
   -p, --password string      Password for connecting to Nextcloud.
   -s, --server string        URL to Nextcloud server.
   -t, --timeout duration     Timeout for getting server info document. (default 5s)